EdenWise/hjcrc/HJCSIC.md

 The narcissist's selfishness spread to many people.
 They got good profit from it.
 Some people intuited the underwriting.
-They began to underwrite too so that they could get inclusion.
+They began to underwrite too, pandering for inclusion.
 Inclusion became more necessary as a means to survive.
 *This started the political left.*
 The underwriting created numerous people who were less fortunate.